 For women, exposure to toxic chemicals can cause eggs to age faster, increase the risk of miscarriage, and slow down fetal growth.
 For men, too much toxic exposure can cause low sperm count and poor sperm quality, making it harder to become a dad.
 Yikes!

 Luckily, your body has an amazing ability to heal.
 Whenever possible, do your research.
 Get picky about using clean vitamins, beauty and cleaning products, and wear protective equipment when you’re not sure about the safety of a product you’re using at home or at work.

 The Bottom Line

 Baby-making takes two, and the health of both parents plays a bigger role than you’d think.
-If a baby is the plan for 2022, taking steps now to improve your health as a couple can help build your bond and boost your chances of a healthy conception, pregnancy, and baby.
+If baby making is the plan for 2022, taking steps now to improve your health as a couple can help build your bond and boost your chances of a healthy conception, pregnancy, and baby.
 It’s an exciting time, and we wish you nothing but success on your journey to parenthood!